 Who We Are

 Alliance Credit Union is your local, not-for-profit financial cooperative.
 Originally chartered in 1948 to serve the financial interests of Emerson Electric Co. employees, today’s Alliance Credit Union serves communities throughout Greater St. Louis.
 Our not-for-profit status means we can provide you lower loan rates and higher returns on savings accounts.
-Our profits are invested back into the credit union- not divided up by outside stockholders.
+We invest our profits back into the credit union- profits are not divided up by outside stockholders.
 We will provide you with personal service, convenience and competitive financial solutions from a professional staff.

 The employees are always sweet, friendly and helpful and they are usually playing pretty decent music.
 I've never felt more comfortable in a bank.
 Highly recommended.

 Had to get a shared branch cashier's check.
 Took about 2 minutes from entering the building.
 The person helping me could not have been nicer and more helpful.
 Will return if the need arises.

 I have been a member of this credit union since I was 2 years old when my parents opened an account for me.
 They have always been more helpful the any major bank.
 We went from Sts Peter and Paul credit union, to St. Anthony credit union, to 1st city credit union and then merging into Alliance credit union.
 However, today when I went into to learn more about a mortgage the teller was not able to answer any of my questions letting me know that I could look into up online (which I already did) and referred me to the mortgage department.